thepika206/play-blackjack/README.md

 ## Game Summary
 - A game for one player based on the classic card game of 21
-- The object for the player to be closer to 21 without going over than the dealer (controlled by the CPU)
+- The object is to be closer to 21 than the dealer (controlled by the CPU) without going over
 - Includes Ace logic for 1 or 11
 - Includes deck stats for counting 10 cards
 - Includes betting mechanism
+- Includes a bonus payout for drawing natural 21

 ### Not in scope
 - split hand